AnuragDahal/online-shopping-api/README.md

 Explore the detailed API documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) for information on available endpoints, request parameters, and response formats.

-## Contributing

-Refer to the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file if you wish to contribute to the development of this API.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Contact

 For any inquiries or support, please contact [dahal.codecraft@gmail.com](mailto:dahal.codecraft@gmail.com).